Edward Charles Frome

-General Edward Charles Frome (7 January 1802 – 2 November 1890) was a prominent British Army officer and Surveyor General of South Australia.
+General Edward Charles Frome (7 January 1802 – 2 November 1890) was a British Army officer and Surveyor General of South Australia.

 Early life

 Born in Gibraltar on 7 January 1802, Frome was orphaned early in his life.
 He was educated in Blackheath, London, England, where he became a close friend of Benjamin Disraeli.

 Career

 He received his commission in the Royal Engineers in 1825.
 He was involved in the Rideau Canal construction in Canada in 1827 to 1833.